-Restrictions to the Kind of Cargo:
+1.1 Restrictions to the Kind of Cargo:

-In addition, the operator must have a process to prevent excepted quantities of lithium batteries contained in, or packed with, equipment from being stowed in the cabin.
+- a.
+No Dangerous goods. - b.
+In addition, the operator shall have a process to prevent excepted quantities of lithium batteries contained in, or packed with, equipment from being stowed in the cabin.

-Cabin Preparation:
+1.2 Cabin Preparation:

 - a.
-Passenger convenience systems (IFE, in-seat power, galley systems and any other heat generating systems) will have to be disabled or deactivated. - b.
-Supplemental oxygen systems will have to be removed from the PSU channels, without leaving any opening, or should be deactivated. - c.
+Passenger convenience systems (IFE, in-seat power, galley systems and any other heat generating systems) in the cabin areas in which cargo is transported will have to be disabled or deactivated. - b.
+Supplemental oxygen systems in the cabin areas in which cargo is transported will have to be removed from the PSU channels, without leaving any opening, or should be deactivated. - c.
 Portable oxygen cylinders and PBEs located in the stowage compartments in the cabin areas in which cargo is transported will have to be removed. - d.
-Portable devices containing lithium batteries, including the emergency locator transmitters, will have to be removed from the cabin areas in which cargo is transported.
+Portable devices containing lithium batteries, including the emergency locator transmitters, not required for the number of persons on board, shall be removed from the cabin areas in which cargo is transported.

-Cargo Loading:
+1.3 Cargo Loading:

 - a.
 It is not required to install a 9g barrier and a smoke barrier to protect the flight deck and cabin occupants.
-Cargo must be restrained so that each cargo installation meets 25.561 and other applicable structural requirements. - b.
-In each section of the cabin where cargo is transported: - there must be at least one longitudinal aisle meeting the minimum width dimensions specified in 25.815 for aeroplanes with a seating capacity of 10 or less passengers. - Cargo must be loaded so that there is sufficient access to the cargo to allow effective fire-fighting. - For twin-aisle aeroplanes in which seats are not removed and are used to restrain cargo, there must be an unloaded seat row to allow crossing from one aisle to the other.
-To the extent possible the unloaded seat row must be located at equal distance from the available cross-aisles required by 25.813. - c.
+Cargo shall be restrained so that each cargo installation meets airworthiness standard EASA CS 25.561 or FAA 14 CFR Part 25.561 and other applicable structural requirements. - b.
+In each section of the cabin where cargo is transported: - there shall be at least one longitudinal aisle meeting the minimum width dimensions specified in airworthiness standard EASA CS 25.815 or FAA 14 CFR Part 25.815 for aeroplanes with a seating capacity of 10 or less passengers. - Cargo shall be loaded so that there is sufficient access to the cargo to allow effective fire-fighting. - For twin-aisle aeroplanes in which seats are not removed and are used to restrain cargo, there shall be an unloaded seat row to allow crossing from one aisle to the other.
+To the extent possible the unloaded seat row shall be located at equal distance from the available cross-aisles required by airworthiness standard EASA CS 25.813 or FAA 14 CFR Part 25.813. - c.
 Floor path marking may be removed or obscured by cargo in areas that are not going to be used as evacuation paths by the cabin occupants. - d.
-Features that allow decompression must be maintained, i.e. pallets or cargo must not obstruct decompression vents or flow.
+Features that allow decompression shall be maintained, i.e. pallets or cargo shall not obstruct decompression vents or flow. - e.
+When cargo is loaded on the floor, the height of the cargo shall not exceed 127 cm (50 inches) (approximately the height of a typical economy class seat).
+Limitations applicable to the mass, distribution and method of restraint of the cargo shall be established based on guidance from the aircraft OEM. - f.
+Cargo loaded on a seat shall not exceed 22.5kg (50 lbs) per seat place and shall not extend above the seatback height.
+Potential restraint methods might include: - Seat tracks (after removing the plastic row-to-row track cover), based on guidance from the aircraft OEM.

-- e.
-When cargo is loaded on the floor, the height of the cargo shall not exceed 50 inches (approximately the height of a typical economy class seat).
-Limitations applicable to the mass, distribution and method of restraint of the cargo must be established based on guidance from the aircraft OEM. - f.
-Cargo loaded on a seat must not exceed 50 lbs per seat place and must not extend above the seatback height.
-Potential restraint methods might include (see also appendix): - Seat tracks (after removing the plastic row-to-row track cover), based on guidance from the aircraft OEM.
 Attach netting over the seat and boxes.
 Secure the net to the seat track.
 Ensure that the net is moderately taut so as to maintain an aisle width for in-flight surveillance of smoke and fire.